NCERT Solutions for Class 10 Maths Chapter 13 – CBSE Free PDF Download

 It is given that the rate of milk = Rs.
 20/litre

-So, Cost of milk = 20×volume of the frustum
+So, the cost of milk = 20×volume of the frustum

 = Rs.
 209